Josh Duggar: Trial

-On November 30, trial began.
+On November 30, the trial began.
 The jury was selected, and Duggar's lawyer motioned for trial judge Timothy L. Brooks to dismiss "any further testimony" from Holt.
 The next day, the judge denied Duggar lawyer's request to dismiss past abuse allegations from evidence; opening statements were heard, and the first witness, Detective Amber Kalmer of the Little Rock Police Department, testified.
 On December 3, an official from the Department of Justice testified that the hard drive in Duggar's computer had been partitioned into two sections: one which had Windows installed that he used mainly for business, and the second with Linux installed, which he used to download, access and share CSAM.
 The accountability software Covenant Eyes had been installed on the Windows side and was set to alert Duggar's spouse when pornography was viewed, but the software could not detect what was accessed while the computer was using Linux.
 Husband and wife Jim and Bobye Holt were called as witnesses for the prosecution.
 Jim Holt testified that Josh Duggar had asked him how to create the Linux partition on a computer in 2010, while Bobye Holt reiterated the same information that she testified on November 29.
 The Holts testified that at least one of the girls had reported the abuse (whereas Michelle had told Fox News in 2015 that the girls were initially unaware the abuse had occurred).

 On December 9, 2021, a jury found Duggar guilty of receiving and possessing CSAM.

 Sentence

 On May 25, 2022, Duggar was sentenced to 12 years and seven months in prison.
-His earliest possible release is October 2, 2032.
+His earliest possible release is February 2, 2033.
 This will be followed by 20 years of supervised release, during which he must register as a sex offender and can have no unsupervised contact with minors, including his own children.
 He can only access the Internet with the permission of his probation officer, and must agree to monitoring of his online activity.
 He was fined $10,000 and ordered to pay an additional $40,100 in special assessments.
 He had faced up to 20 years in federal prison and a fine of up to $250,000 for each of the two counts.